1898 - The Pine Tree Bachelors start building their homes.

 2007 - The Friends of Linden Hill, Inc. is formed.

-A group of concerned citizens formed a 501c(3) nonprofit corporation, The Friends of Linden Hill, Inc., and an agreement was entered into between the city of Little Falls and the Friends of Linden Hill for the management of the estate, including all fiscal and maintenance responsibilities.
+A group of concerned citizens formed a 501c(3) nonprofit corporation, The Friends of Linden Hill, Inc., and an agreement was entered into between the city of Little Falls and the Friends of Linden Hill for the management of the estate, including fiscal and maintenance responsibilities.

 Present Day - Today at Linden Hill...

-Thanks to the efforts of the Friends of Linden Hill's staff, volunteer board and volunteer committees, these wonderful houses are open for the public to enjoy, with the Weyerhaeuser house as a historic house museum and the Musser house as an event and lodging center.
+Thanks to the ongoing efforts of the Friends of Linden Hill's staff, volunteer board and volunteer committees, these wonderful houses are open for the public to enjoy, with the Weyerhaeuser house as a historic house museum and the Musser house as an event and lodging center.